CIDRAM/Docs/v2-and-earlier/readme.en.md

 You can obtain a "site key" and a "secret key" for reCAPTCHA from here:
 - https://developers.google.com/recaptcha/

-You can obtain a "site key" and a "secret key" for hCAPTCHA from here:
+You can obtain a "site key" and a "secret key" for hCaptcha from here:
 - https://www.hcaptcha.com/

 ##### "usemode"